 - Programme spans genres and formats

-- 2019 dates: Oct 24 -Nov 6
+- 2023 dates: Oct 19-31

 - See also:

 A truly international festival

-The Viennale ticks all the right boxes on the film festival checklist.
+First held in 1960, the Viennale ticks all the right boxes on the film festival checklist.

-A chance to see (pre-release) films from around the world?
+A chance to see pre-release films from around the world?
 Yep.

-A sprinkling of national (and, sometimes, international) premieres?
+A sprinkling of national and, sometimes, international premieres?
 Yep.

 A smorgasbord of genres, styles and formats?
 Yep.

-A complementery programme of events?
+A complementary programme of events?
 Yep.